Israel awaits international action on Iran

 Israel, widely believed to be the Middle East's only atomic power, has said all options are on the table, including a military one, to stop an Iranian nuclear drive that it has termed a threat to its existence.

-Speculation in Israel about an imminent attack on Iran was fueled last week by the test-launching near Tel Aviv of a long-range missile and comments by Netanyahu that Tehran's nuclear program posed a "direct and heavy" threat.
+Speculation in Israel about an imminent attack on Iran was fuelled last week by the test-launching near Tel Aviv of a long-range missile and comments by Netanyahu that Tehran's nuclear programme posed a "direct and heavy" threat.

 "Now after the report the facts are clear: the world knows where Iran is going and the world needs to stop Iran," Tzipi Livni, a former Israeli foreign minister and head of the main opposition Kadima party, told Reuters.